 We also went to Cafe Gramunken in Gamla Stan (we were trying to find the vegan place Hermitage, but for some reason my phone quit out of the map I had saved offline and we couldn’t find a place with wifi) which was ok, but definitely overpriced and a tourist trap (to be expected in Gamla Stan – it’s quite touristy!).
 I’m not linking that place because I wouldn’t recommend it lol.

 I REALLY wanted to eat at Meatballs for the People (their veggie ones are supposed to be lit).
+We didn’t end up having the chance to try it.
 Ah well, next time!

 WANT TO SAVE IT FOR LATER?
 PIN IT!